KitilCode/misc_code/README.md

   </ol>
 </p>
 <p>
-  Additionaly I was able to work on <a href= "http://optioning.glitch.me/"> Walnut Hills HS Optioning website </a> <br>
-  However no longer have the access to the code
+  Additionaly I was able to work on <a href= "http://optioning.glitch.me/"> Walnut Hills HS Optioning website </a>, however no longer have the access to the code
 </p>